MrMiniou/ICS4U_2021-2022/ICS3U/Days 10-11/Note 5 - Exception Handling.md

 ### Raising Exceptions

-You can raise an exception at any time using the keyword `raise`.
+We can raise an exception at any time using the keyword `raise`.

 ```python
 user_input = input("Enter a positive integer: ")